Escobedo v. Illinois

 Escobedo v.
-Illinois, 378 U.S. 478 (1964), was a United States Supreme Court case holding that criminal suspects have a right to counsel during police interrogations under the Sixth Amendment.
+Illinois, 378 U.S. 478 (1964), is a United States Supreme Court case holding that criminal suspects have a right to counsel during police interrogations under the Sixth Amendment.
 The case was decided a year after the court had held in Gideon v.
 Wainwright that indigent criminal defendants have a right to be provided counsel at trial.

 Background

 Danny Escobedo's brother-in-law, Manuel Valtierra, was shot and killed on the night of January 19, 1960.
 Escobedo was arrested without a warrant early the next morning and interrogated.
 However, Escobedo made no statement to the police and was released that afternoon.

 Benedict DiGerlando, who was in custody and considered to be another suspect, later told the police that Escobedo had indeed fired the fatal shots because the victim had mistreated Escobedo's sister.
 On January 30, the police again arrested Escobedo and his sister, Grace.
 While transporting them to the police station, the police explained that DiGerlando had implicated Escobedo and urged him and Grace to confess.
 Escobedo again declined, and he asked to speak to his attorney, but the police refused by explaining that although he was not formally charged yet, he was in custody and could not leave.
 His attorney went to the police station and repeatedly asked to see his client but was repeatedly refused access.

 Police and prosecutors proceeded to interrogate Escobedo for fourteen-and-a-half hours and repeatedly refused his request to speak with his attorney.
 While being interrogated, Escobedo made statements indicating his knowledge of the crime.
 After conviction for murder, Escobedo appealed on the basis of being denied the right to counsel.